ahow/portfoliotools/INSTALL.md

 # INSTALLATION

+The instruction is designed for the case when the root directory of the site is in the home directory ~ In other cases replace ~ to the path of the site.

 1. Login via SSH to your virtual website host
 2. Run commands in the SSH console
 ``` bash